ej-hw/Tech4City2024/submission.md

 # Additional Information
 - The application uses NLTK for text processing and Scikit-Learn for machine learning.
 - The model is trained on 50,000 IMDB movie reviews.
+- The model is saved and cached in memory.